anaseto/harmonist/README.md

 ### SDL2 (Tiles or ASCII)

-You can build a graphical version depending on SDL2 using this command:
+You can build a graphical version depending on SDL2 by using the following

-+ `go get -u --tags sdl git.tuxfamily.org/harmonist/harmonist.git`
+command:

-or using the github repository:
+	go install --tags sdl

-+ `go get -u --tags sdl github.com/anaseto/harmonist`
+Alternatively, you may use the `go build --tags sdl -o /path/to/bin/harmonist` to put the resulting binary in a particular place.

 This will install the [go-sdl2](https://github.com/veandco/go-sdl2/sdl) Go bindings for SDL2.
 You need to install